PostHog/posthog.com/contents/docs/self-host/configure/async-migrations/overview.md

 showTitle: true
 ---

+> Note: Async Migrations are in Beta, if you're interested in trying this out reach out to us on [PostHog Users's Slack](https://posthog.com/slack) first.

 ## What are async migrations?

 Async migrations are _data migrations_ that do not run synchronously on an update to a PostHog instance.
 Rather, they execute on the background of a running PostHog instance, and should be completed within a range of PostHog versions.
-Related internal docs can be found [here](/docs/handbook/engineering/async-migrations).
+Related internal docs can be found [here](/handbook/engineering/async-migrations).

 ## Why are async migrations necessary?